 A complex emergency has persisted in DRC for more than 20 years.
-Most displacement, which is frequent and repeated, is due to armed clashes and intercommunal violence between foreign, self-defence, and other armed groups.
-More than 5 million people are internally displaced and over 900,000 refugees from DRC live in African host countries.
-In addition, DRC also hosts about 527,000 refugees, mainly from Rwanda, CAR, and South Sudan.?
+Population displacement is frequent and repeated, and mostly driven by armed clashes and intercommunal violence between foreign, self-defence, and other armed groups.
+More than five million people are internally displaced.
+The situation in the eastern provinces remains particularly volatile, and humanitarian needs have increased since January 2020, as displaced and local populations are faced with violence, food insecurity, floods and disease outbreaks.
+1,315 extrajudicial killings by armed groups were reported in the first half of 2020, triple the number recorded during the same period last year.
+Over 900,000 refugees from DRC live in African host countries.
+DRC also hosts about 527,000 refugees, mainly from Rwanda, Central African Republic, and South Sudan.?

-INFORM measures DRC's risk of humanitarian crisis and disaster to be very high, at 7.6/10.
-Lack of coping capacity is of particular concern, at 8/10 as well as vulnerability at 7.6/10. ?
+INFORM measures DRC’s risk of humanitarian crisis and disaster to be very high at 7.6/10.
+The risk of exposure to flood is 7.5/10 and the lack of coping capacity is at 8.0/10.?

 ACAPS' team is daily monitoring the impact of COVID-19.
 Find more information related to the outbreak here.